ros2/rosbag2/rosbag2_performance/rosbag2_performance_benchmarking/README.md

 ## Running builtin Rosbag2 benchmark tests on CI or local setup

 The package contains a set of builtin tests that can be run to verify the performance of the Rosbag2 recorder.
-However, these tests excluded from the build by default, so you need to enable them by setting the `ENABLE_ROSBAG2_BENCHMARK_TESTS` CMake flag to `ON` when building the package.
+However, these tests are excluded from the build by default, so you need to enable them by setting the `ENABLE_ROSBAG2_BENCHMARK_TESTS` CMake flag to `ON` when building the package.
 To enable and run the rosbag2 benchmark tests with colcon, you need to:
 First build the package with the `ENABLE_ROSBAG2_BENCHMARK_TESTS` CMake option enabled: